 - This step is optional, but I like to garnish with fresh chopped cilantro and a sprinkling of queso fresco or feta cheese over the finished dish.
 And you can go wrong serving this with a lime wedge to squeeze over the pepper.

-- If you are wondering what would be good to serve with these stuffed peppers, I find that a green salad and some chopped and roasted sweet potatoes are a great accompaniment.
+- If you are wondering what would be good to serve with these stuffed peppers, I find that a green salad and some chopped and roasted sweet potatoes are great accompaniments.

 If you try this recipe, I hope you love it.
 Please let me know in the comments below.